Continuous Patrolling Games: Solving the Game for Trees

 We will see that for some trees, the uniform CPT strategy is still optimal for the Patroller, but its optimality depends on the size of the attack duration, $\alpha$.
 As mentioned earlier, for a tree a CPT is simply any depth-first search which returns to its start point after completing its search, so that $\bar{\mu}=2\mu$; every point of the tree except the leaf nodes is visited at least twice by a CPT.
 This means the leaf nodes and regular points near them are left ``less protected'' by a uniform CPT than the other points, and for sufficiently small values of $\alpha$, there will be points in the tree whose two closest visit times (modulo $\bar{\mu}$) are at least time $\alpha$ apart, meaning that they are, in a sense ``twice as protected'' as the leaf nodes.
 (In all that follows, arithmetic on time will be performed modulo the length of the tour in question).

-This motivates the introduction of a new Patroller strategy $S^E$ for trees that we call the $E$-patrolling strategy.
-To describe it, we use the set extremity set $E \equiv E(Q,\alpha)$ that we defined earlier; in particular, we use the closure of $\bar{E}$ of $E$ and its components $\bar{E}^1,\ldots,\bar{E}^k$, each of which is a subtree of $Q$.
+This observation motivates the introduction of a new Patroller strategy $S^E$ for trees that we call the $E$-patrolling strategy.
+We construct it in such a way that each point is visited at least twice at times that differ by at least $\alpha$, and then we use Theorem~\ref{k-tour}, part (i) to obtain a lower bound on the value.
+To describe the strategy, we use the extremity set $E \equiv E(Q,\alpha)$ that we defined earlier; in particular, we use the closure $\bar{E}$ of $E$ and its components $\bar{E}^1,\ldots,\bar{E}^k$, each of which is a subtree of $Q$.
 We have $\lambda(\bar{E}) = \lambda(E)$ but by using the components of $\bar{E}$ rather than the components of $E$, we include the nodes and thereby unite adjacent components of $E$ into a single component of $\bar{E}$.
 For example, in Figure~\ref{fig:tree_with_small_leaves} there are four components of $E$ but only three components of $\bar{E}$, since in $\bar{E}$ the lines AB and AC join to form a single component BAC.

 Let $Q$ be a tree with $\bar{E}\neq Q$.
 We first construct a CPT $S$ with the additional property that every component $\bar{E}^{j}$ is searched in a single CPT of $\bar{E}^{j}$, which we call $C_j$; note that some CPTs of $Q$ might search different subsets of $\bar{E}^{j}$ during non-consecutive time intervals - we exclude this possibility by construction.